Current as of August 2023 | Download print version (in PDF)

 This Note primarily refers to Law No. 16 of 2001 on Foundations (hereafter Law on Foundations) for provisions governing NPOs, whereas the Law on Societal Organizations is only referred to when relevant.
 Most general features, including organizational structures and permits, are regulated in the same manner under both laws.

 The Law on Foundations came into effect in August 2002 and was amended by Law No. 28 of 2004, which came into effect in October 2004.
 The Law on Foundations defines a foundation as a non-membership legal entity, established based on the separation of assets, and intended as a vehicle for attaining certain purposes in the social, religious, or humanitarian fields (Law on Foundations Article 1 Section 1).
+A foundation may be established for public benefit or for the benefit of its members.

 The Law stipulates that the organizational structure of a foundation must consist of three bodies: the Governing Board (Badan Pembina), Supervisory Board (Badan Pengawas), and Executive Board (Badan Pengurus).
 The Governing Board delegates some functions, powers, and duties to the other bodies.